Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States

 The factors considered in determining urgent humanitarian reasons depend on the type of parole request.
 See Guidance for Certain Types of Humanitarian or Significant Public Benefit Parole Requests for more information on factors often considered in some of the more common types of requests.

 There is no statutory or regulatory definition of “significant public benefit.”
 Parole based on significant public benefit includes, but is not limited to, law enforcement and national security reasons or foreign or domestic policy considerations.
 USCIS officers look at all of the circumstances presented in the case.

 While the beneficiary may personally benefit from the authorization of parole, the statutory standard focuses on the public benefit in extending parole.
-For example, a beneficiary’s participation in legal proceedings may constitute a significant public benefit, because the opportunity for all relevant parties to participate in legal proceedings may be required for justice to be served.
+For example, a beneficiary’s participation in legal proceedings may be a significant public benefit, because the opportunity for all relevant parties to participate in legal proceedings may be required for justice to be served.

-Determining Who is Authorized Parole
+Determining Who Is Authorized Parole

 We exercise our discretion on a case-by-case basis, by evaluating positive factors in the record against any negative factors.
-Having an urgent humanitarian reason or a significant public benefit is a positive determining factor and it is evaluated against any negative factors present in a case.
+Having an urgent humanitarian reason or a significant public benefit is a positive determining factor, and it is evaluated against any negative factors present in a case.
 We evaluate the complete record.

 Some common discretionary factors that we evaluate include (but are not limited to):